pjanec/dirigent/docs/SharedConfig.md

 - `ReusePrevVars 0|1` - controls whether to reuse cached environment variables used last time when launching the app again.
 0 by default.

-  * 1 = The cached env. variables  (used for previous launch of this app) are applied again if no vars are explicitly specified in the `LaunchApp` command.
+  * 1 = The cached env. variables  (used for previous launch of this app) are applied again if no vars are explicitly specified in the `StartApp` command.
   * 0 = The cached env. variables are unset before launching the app.
 The app will NOT inherit any variables from it's previous launches, will always start with clean environment.

 - `LeaveRunningWithPrevVars 0|1` - controls how to handle situation when the app is already running but with different set of environment variables.
 0 by default.